 - Girls– Girl Scout fees, volleyball shorts, new music for lessons, books, and anything else they happen to need.

-- Joel Spending Money– It isn’t a lot, but we both get the same amount to spend each month.
-The Maestro tends to use his for things like treats, Subway sandwiches, and the occasional iTunes download.
+- Husband Spending Money– It isn’t a lot, but we both get the same amount to spend each month.
+He tends to use his for things like treats, Subway sandwiches, and the occasional iTunes download.

-- Lara Spending Money– I tend to use mine for my beauty subscriptions, lots and lots of books, and the occasional chocolate treat.
+- My Spending Money– I tend to use mine for my beauty subscriptions, lots and lots of books, and the occasional chocolate treat.

 - Puccini– Yes, my dog gets her own budget category.
 It includes grooming, dog food, dog treats, dog toys, and more dog sweaters than I ever thought I’d buy.
 Thanks Polar Vortex.

 - Bank fees– Our bank charges a small monthly fee.
 And we sometimes have a fee here and there for other things, but usually this is only the monthly two dollars.

 - Haircuts– It seems that somebody needs a haircut every month around here, but this is a budget category I might steal from when we are about to go over on groceries.
 I tend to get too busy to bother getting my hair cut anyway, and mine are the most expensive.